 Forecast Details for Moore, MT

-Tuesday Night: Snow likely before 11pm, then a chance of rain and snow.
-Mostly cloudy, with a steady temperature around 33.
-West southwest wind 7 to 14 mph, with gusts as high as 23 mph.
+Monday: Snow showers likely, mainly before noon.
+Mostly cloudy, with a high near 43.
+East wind around 7 mph.
 Chance of precipitation is 60%.
 New snow accumulation of less than a half inch possible.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!